RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step02_Jupyter_lab/README.md

 <img src="/Step02_Jupyter_lab/Images/activate_environment.png" alt="add_new_disk" width="600px" height="50px">

-**Again, if you used the Deep Learning VM fast creation, you may need the root access by executing "sudo su".
+**Again, if you used the Deep Learning VM fast creation, you may need the root access by executing "sudo su [username]".
 If you have trouble with the activation, refer to the previous chapter Step01.**

 2. Make sure that you have installed jupyter lab.